mmarkin/GPS-NTP-Timeserver/README.md

 To use them comment out the SSD1306 constructors and uncomment the SH1106 constructors.
 The I2C addresses specified in the code may also need to be changed to 0x3C and 0x3D.

-Also as on Cristiano's original version, the yellow LED shows that WiFi is enabled.
+As on Cristiano's original version, the yellow LED shows that WiFi is enabled.
 The green LED shows that the GPS data is valid and the server's internal clock is synchronized with it.
 The red LED flashes every second when GPS data is available.

 To use the server, set the clock so it joins the WiFi network specified by the SSID and password in the definitions.h